Cook1619/Dev-Scratch/Devops/AWS/Compute Tech/MessagingIntegration.md

   - component to component communication using messages
   - multiple components can add messages to the queue
   - messages are process async manner

+# SNS and SES
+ - Simple Notification Service
+   - allows you to send emails and text messages from your apps
+   - publish messages to a topic
+   - subscribers receive messages
+ - Simple Email Service
+   - is an email service that allows you to send richly formatted HTML emails from your apps
+   - Ideal choice for marketing campaigns or professional emails
+   - Unlike SNS, SES sends HTML emails